MGantz22/Solo-project-2/README.md

 ## Description

 _This is a project showcasing the skills I've learned so far in the course at Epicodus; This is my Second solo project.
-On this page you will learn what your destiny is as a programmer and a recommendation on what language is best for you depending on your answers.
-You will also find a list of my first projects along with links._
+On this page you will learn what your destiny is as a programmer and a recommendation on what language is best for you depending on your answers._

 ## Setup/Installation Requirements